maxcell/prince.dev/content/django-models/index.md

 	back_text = models.CharField(max_length=500)
 ```

 However in our code now, we have no connection between a `Card` and a `CardBundle`.
 For every bundle, there could be many `Card`s but each `Card` will only ever live inside of a single `CardBundle`.
-This is where we need to describe the relationship between a `CardBundle` and a `Card`.
+We need to establish the relationship between a `CardBundle` and a `Card`.
 In our `Card` model we will need to say, "This card belongs to a specific `CardBundle`".
-We do this through a `ForeignKey`, which describes a [Many-to-One Relationship](https://docs.djangoproject.com/en/3.0/topics/db/examples/many_to_one/):
+We do this through a `ForeignKey`, which can make our [Many-to-One Relationship](https://docs.djangoproject.com/en/3.0/topics/db/examples/many_to_one/):

 ```python{11}
 # django-model-example/flashcards/models.py